Whole Lotta Shakin' Goin' On: Jerry Lee Lewis version

 Lewis had been performing the song in his stage act and recorded it at his second recording session for Sun Records in February 1957.
 Supervised by producer Jack Clement, Lewis radically altered the original, adding a propulsive boogie piano that was complemented by J.M.
 Van Eaton's energetic drumming and Roland Janes' "muted" guitar and also added suggestive spoken asides.
 The song was engineered by Jack "Cowboy" Clement, who told Lewis when he entered the studio, "We don't do much country around here.
 We're in the rock & roll business.
 You ought to go home and work up some rock & roll numbers."
 Lewis later stated: "I knew it was a hit when I cut it.
 Sam Phillips thought it was gonna be too risqué, it couldn't make it.
 If that's risqué, well, I'm sorry."

 Sun released the song on a single, which reached No. 3 on the Billboard Hot 100 and No. 1 on the magazine's R&B record charts.
 A record review appeared in Billboard on 27 May 1957.
 The single also hit No. 1 on the country charts, and No. 8 in the UK Singles Chart.
 Lewis became an instant sensation and as music writer Robert Gordon noted: "Jerry Lee began to show that in this new emerging genre called rock 'n' roll, not everybody was going to stand there with a guitar."

+In 1999, the 1957 recording on Sun Records was inducted into the Grammy Hall of Fame.

 American music critic Cub Koda described the song as a "rock & roll classic", while scholar Charles L. Ponce de Leon said it was "perhaps the quintessential rockabilly anthem".
 Lewis's version of the song was ranked as the 61st greatest song of all time by Rolling Stone magazine in 2004.
 In 2005, it was selected for permanent preservation in the National Recording Registry at the Library of Congress.